gitmachtl/scripts/cardano/ff-testnet/README.md

    1. ```04c_genKESKeys.sh mypool```
    1. ```04d_genNodeOpCert.sh mypool```
 1. Now you have all the key files to start your coreNode with them
-1. Make sure you have enought funds on your owner.payment.addr to pay the pool registration fee in the next steps
+1. Make sure you have enought funds on your owner.payment.addr to pay the pool registration fee in the next steps.
+Make sure to make your fund big enought to stay above the pledge that we will set in the next step.
 1. Generate your stakepool certificate with lets say 200k ADA pledge, 10k ADA costs per epoch and 10% pool margin
 <br>```05a_genStakepoolCert.sh mypool owner 200000000000 10000000000 0.1```
 1. Delegate to your own pool as owner -> pledge ```./05b_genDelegationCert.sh mypool owner```